['Air Programs']

 (4) Identify the technologies that make up the certified configuration associated with each vehicle identification number.
 You may identify this as a range of identification numbers for vehicles involving a single, identical certified configuration.

-(d) If you trade emission credits, you must send us a report within 90 days after the transaction, as follows:
+(d) If you trade credits, you must send us a report within 90 days after the transaction, as follows:

 (1) As the seller, you must include the following information in your report: